camunda/camunda/CONTRIBUTING.md

   - `style`: A change to align the code with our style guide
   - `test`: Adding missing tests or correcting existing tests
 - `scope` (optional): name of the changed component (e.g. `engine`, `journal`, `README`)
-- `description`: short description of the change in present tense
+- `description`: short description of the change in the present tense

 ### Commit message body